Skip to main content

 • Graduate students may borrow up to $20,500 per year, with an aggregate limit of $100,000.

 • Students in programs that meet the federal definition of Professional (currently limited to the PharmD program at SJU) will have a higher annual Unsubsidized Loan limit of $50,000 and an aggregate limit of $200,000.
-The specific criteria and the official list of qualifying professional programs are being finalized through the ED's negotiated rulemaking process.
+The specific criteria and the official list of qualifying professional programs can be found here.

 Other Important Information